Semantic Models for the First-stage Retrieval: A Comprehensive Review: Introduction

 \section{Introduction}

 Large-scale query-document retrieval is a key problem in search systems, e.g., Web search engines, which aims to return a set of relevant documents from a large document repository given a user query.
 To balance the search efficiency and effectiveness, modern search systems typically employ a multi-stage ranking pipeline in practice, as shown in Figure \ref{fig:architecture}.
-The first-stage retrieval aims to return an initial set of candidate documents from a large repository.
-Later, several re-ranking stages are employed to prune and improve the ranked list of relevant documents.
-Such a ``retrieval and re-ranking'' pipeline has been widely adopted in both academia~\cite{matveeva2006high, chen2017efficient} and industry~\cite{pedersen2010query, liu2017cascade} and achieved state-of-the-art results on multiple IR benchmarks \cite{nguyen2016msmarco, dietz2017trec}.
+The first-stage retrieval aims to return an initial set of candidate documents from a large repository by some cheaper ranking models assisted by some specially-designed indexing structures.
+Later, several re-ranking stages take more complex and effective ranking models to prune and improve the ranked document list output by the previous stage.
+Such a ``retrieval and re-ranking'' pipeline has been widely adopted in both academia~\cite{matveeva2006high, chen2017efficient} and industry~\cite{pedersen2010query, liu2017cascade} and achieved state-of-the-art results on multiple IR benchmarks \cite{voorhees2005overview, nguyen2016msmarco, dietz2017trec}.

-Besides the pipeline architecture, to achieve a successful retrieval, it is generally recognized that the system needs to understand the query and the document well so that it can find the relevant results to users' information needs.
+Besides the pipeline architecture, to achieve a successful retrieval, it is generally recognized that the system needs to understand the query and the document well so that it can find relevant results to users' information needs.
 Therefore, semantic models are expected throughout the pipeline but with different requirements and goals at different stages.
-For the first-stage retrieval, it is desired to build semantic models that can achieve high recall efficiently, i.e., to return a subset of documents that contain relevant documents as many as possible within a short time-span.
-For the latter re-ranking stages, the semantic models are allowed to employ more sophisticated architectures to achieve high precision, i.e., to put as many relevant documents as possible to the top positions of the list.
+For the first-stage retrieval, the model aims to recall all potentially relevant documents from the whole collection.
+Thus, it is desired to build semantic models that can achieve high recall efficiently, i.e., to return a subset of documents that contain relevant documents as many as possible within a short time-span.
+For latter re-ranking stages, only a small number of documents are fed into the ranking model.
+As a result, semantic models used for re-ranking are allowed to employ more sophisticated architectures to achieve high precision, i.e., to put as many relevant documents as possible to top positions of the list.